 BESPOKE TALK Series: Urban Lattice Aggregation for Space-filling Polyhedra Stochastic Proliferations

-In architecture and design, the term "lattice" typically refers to an open framework of crisscrossing bars or rods, used as a structural element or as an ornamental motif.
-The term can also refer more generally to any network or interlocking pattern.
-In the mathematical field of graph theory, a lattice is a grid-like structure in which each node is connected to some or all of its neighboring nodes.
+In architecture and design, a "lattice" is an open framework of crisscrossing bars or rods that may be employed as a structural element or as an attractive motif.
+The phrase may also apply to any network or interlocking arrangement in general.
+A lattice is a grid-like arrangement in graph theory in which each node is linked to some or all of its surrounding nodes.

-Lattices can be found in nature, in man-made structures, and in abstract mathematical space.
-They have a long history of use in architecture and engineering, and more recently, in art and design.
+Nature, man-made architecture, and abstract mathematical space all include lattices.
+They have a long history of application in building and engineering, as well as in art and design more recently.

-Lattices can be used to create open spaces or enclosures, to interconnect parts of a structure, or to fill space with a repeating pattern.
-They can be static or dynamic, regular or irregular, symmetrical or asymmetrical.
+Lattices may be used to create open areas or enclosures, to link structural pieces, or to fill space with a repeating pattern.
+They may be static or dynamic, regular or irregular, symmetrical or asymmetrical, and symmetrical or asymmetrical.

 One type of lattice that is particularly interesting is the space-filling polyhedron.